 Whilst published paywalled papers typically can't be freely viewed or potentially even shared, preprints (before peer-review), whose copyright remains with the authors, can be.
 Depending on what copyright the authors have signed away to the publisher, postprints (after peer-review) and even accepted manuscripts may also be free of the paywall that sits in front of the final ‘official version’ of the paper.
 When an author 'self-archives' such versions of their work in a free and publicly accessible location, the paper is called Green Open Access.
 In one fail swoop authors can make their work more accessible - and meet any open-access requirements from funders - without spending a penny.

 Is Green Open Access a perfect solution to open-access publishing and indeed open science… whatever that may look like?
 No. Lets take the preprint for example.
 Even though peer-review is flawed, it is still a crucial part of ensuring that the science is published is, to all intents and purposes, good science.
 Preprints have not gone through peer-review.
 Are they reliable?
 Can they do harm?
 Will they bring science into disrepute?
+Can these repositories become a home for fake science that can trick the unwary?
 These are some of the questions being asked by the medical community - and is something we should also consider because we ocean-related researchers are inevitably dealing with management, the natural environment, people, non-human life, and our climate.

 We should also remember that “negative” or “no significant difference” results are rarely reported in journals.
 Is this a loss to the science world?
 For many the answer is a strong yes.
 Could they be submitted to a Green Open Access repository?
 Absolutely.

 Green Open Access is not a perfect solution, but lets face it, if we wait for perfection we may never get there.
 As the old Italian proverb goes "Le meglio è l'inimico del bene" - or as we English speakers better know it, "perfect is the enemy of the good".